shin1koda/dmf/README.md

 # Direct MaxFlux method
-A python implementation of the direct MaxFlux method for transition state search
+A Python implementation of the direct MaxFlux method for transition state search

 example.py
 ```python